 In the wake of the liability shift, Smart Terminals have flooded the U.S. market.
-With the major selling point being EMV acceptance, many providers benefit as businesses continue to upgrade their equipment.
+With the major selling point being EMV acceptance, many providers benefit as businesses continue to upgrade their merchant credit card processing equipment.
 However, a truly “smart” terminal goes above and beyond just accepting EMV.

 Here are seven attributes that make a Smart Terminal, well, smart.